 In the digital age, reducing IT cost while increasing SLA and adapting security against new cyber risks are fundamental objectives for any enterprise evolving in a global market.
 Achieving them is critical.

 In this context, the Wallenius Wilhelmsen IT department decided to team up with Sopra Steria, specialized in Digital Platform Services Consulting and Managed Services.
 This collaboration started with an optimized migration of its 120 critical business workloads into the Cloud (Microsoft Azure and temporary Oracle Cloud).
-In order to achieve its mission, Sopra Steria defined a 6-month transformation plan, including a customized cloud evolution strategy for each application relying on a lift and shift and extend approach and business cases.
+In order to achieve its mission, Sopra Steria defined a 6-month transformation plan in 2020, including a customized cloud evolution strategy for each application relying on a lift and shift and extend approach and business cases.
 Specific attention has also been brought to the improvement of the existing landing zones with cutting-edge governance, observability and automation practices and tools.

 For the second time, Sopra Steria's teams will progressively ensure the global delivery and management of the entire IT system, including application operations.
 To this purpose, Sopra Steria’s teams have implemented a multimodal delivery governance model, covering the areas of on-premise IT, Cloud Services and Global Service Desk.
 More than 3,000 end users are now supported in O365, and they leverage a 24/7 SPOC.
 This step will then provide a unified vision and quality of service, with the right services to each workload and end users.

 In order to secure its business activities, Wallanius Wilhelmsen has also delegated its risk management and data security to the Sopra Steria SOC team.
 This encompasses the design, implementation and continuous management of security services relative to Wallanius Wilhelmsen’s needs in terms of compliance, cybercriminals or disloyal employee risks and business continuity.